 2014: A rocket fired from Gaza cut the power lines that left 70,000 Palestinians without electricity tonight – a situation that Israeli repairmen will rectify immediately due the ongoing violence that that could get them killed.

-2014: Anti-Israel protesters trapped hundreds of Jews in Paris synagogue.
+2014: Anti-Israel protesters trapped hundreds of Jews in a Paris synagogue.

 2015: Collaborative Artists LTD, in association with English National Theatre of Israel, are scheduled to present the Israeli premiere of “You won't succeed on Broadway, if you don't have any Jews” celebrating 80 years of Broadway's greatest Jewish success stories.

-2015: A 33 year old Yoga instructor pleaded not guilty to 18 misdemeanor counts at a hearing in Scottsdale City Court stemming from her behavior at post Bar Mitzvah party.
+2015: Thirty-three year old Yoga instructor pleaded not guilty to 18 misdemeanor counts at a hearing in Scottsdale City Court stemming from her behavior at post Bar Mitzvah party.

 2015: “My Friend Raffi” and “42nd Street” are scheduled to be shown at the Jerusalem Film Festival.